Azure/Enterprise-Scale/docs/reference/contoso/Readme.md

   - Azure Firewall
   - Firewall Policies
 - An Azure Subscription dedicated for **identity**, where customers can deploy the Active Directory domain controllers required for their environment
-- Landing Zone Management Group for **corp** connected applications that require connectivity to on-premises, to other landing zones or to the internet via shared services provided in the hub virtual network.
+- Landing Zone Management Group for **corp** connected applications that require connectivity to on-premises, to other landing zones or to the internet via shared services provided in the VWAN hub.
   - This is where you will create your subscriptions that will host your corp-connected workloads.
 - Landing Zone Management Group for **online** applications that will be internet-facing, where a virtual network is optional and hybrid connectivity is not required.
   - This is where you will create your Subscriptions that will host your online workloads.